scds/rdm-best-practices/index.md

 <!-- What will the student learn to do, learn to use, etc. -->
 ## Learning Objectives
-By the end of this workshop, you will learn about:
+By the end of this workshop, you will have learned about:
-- What data management plans are
+- The importance of data management plans
-- The importance of file organization and data documentation
+- File organization and data documentation fundamentals
 - How to keep your data secure and how to store your data
 - Different things to consider when publishing your data